Edenskull/GAS-FunctionsLibrary/docs/export.md

 # Export

-## sheetToJSON(fetch, compact, lockTypeFromFirstRow, ...sheets)
+## sheetToJSON(fetch, lockTypeFromFirstRow, ...sheets)

-> Function to export a sheet JSON format with process params.
+> Function to export a sheet to JSON format with process params.

 ### Params